 Browse the Botanic Gardens and Parks Authority Act 1998 online.

 The Botanic Gardens and Parks Authority Regulations 1999 cover a wide range of issues to protect managed lands (Kings Park and Botanic Garden and Bold Park).
+The regulations have recently been amended and the changes will come into effect shortly.

 The Authority may be required to issue infringements for breaches to the regulations and penalties may apply.
 Common issues include illegal parking, speeding, littering, damage to plants or wildlife, and uncontrolled pet activity.